 Foreign Military Sales

-The Eagle has been chosen by three foreign military customers to modernize their air forces.
+The Eagle has been chosen by several foreign military customers to modernize their air forces.
 Although the Air Force has accepted the last F-15E it contracted for, the assembly lines remained intact due to the Saudi Arabian and Israeli governments purchasing Foreign Military Sales (FMS) versions of the F-15E.
-Japan has purchased and produces an air-to-air F-15 known as the F-15J.
+Japan purchased and produces an air-to-air F-15 known as the F-15J.
 Israel has bought F-15A, B, and D aircraft from USAF inventories and is currently obtaining an air-to-ground version called the F-15I.
-Similarly, Saudi Arabia has purchased F-15C and D aircraft and acquired the air-to-ground F-15S.
+Similarly, Saudi Arabia purchased F-15C and D aircraft and acquired the air-to-ground F-15S.

 The two-seat F-15I, known as the Thunder in Israel, incorporates new and unique weapons, avionics, electronic warfare and communications capabilities.
 Israel selected the F-15I in January 1994 after evaluating a variety of aircraft to meet its defense needs.
 The F-15I, like the U.S. Air Force's F-15E Strike Eagle, is a dual-role fighter that combines long-range interdiction with the Eagle's awe-inspiring air superiority capabilities.
 The 25 F-15Is operational since 1999 [and the 100 F-16Is] were procured first and foremost to deal with the Iranian threat.